 Families can contact a Service Coordinator by calling 905.684.6918 ext.
 170, or sending an email to firstname.lastname@example.org to book an individual consultation.

-Supports inclusive of the whole family are offered in a variety different formats including:
+Supports inclusive of the whole family are offered in a variety of different formats including:

-Visit our monthly calendar to access an extensive list of interactive workshops that cover topics related to the early years through to young adulthood.
+Visit our newest service guide to access an extensive list of interactive workshops that cover topics related to the early years through to young adulthood.

 Transition supports are offered to support children, youth and their families during different life stages and changes, e.g. starting school, new diagnosis.
 Visit the links below for information about new Transition Services at Bethesda.